djalbat/juxtapose/README.md

 example.click(); // ...but this will not.
 ```

 It is important to realise with this pattern that what is returned by the `render()` method will *not* be an instance of the class you have just defined.
-It will be an instance of whatever class defined by the JSX returned by the `render()` method.
+It will be an instance of whatever class is defined by the JSX returned by the `render()` method.
 The utility of this pattern really only lies in the fact that it allows JSX to be encapsulated, together with some additional functionality.

-If you want to mix the methods of your class into the returned element, by the way, you can easily do so.
+If you want to mix the methods of your class into the returned element you can easily do so.
 In this case the `render()` method would become the following:

 ```js
 render() {